logicmagix/tide42/README.md

 ## Latest News

 # 09.04.25
+- Added screenshots of Tide42 on a Macbook Air (Apple Silicon) and Macbook Pro(x86_64)
+- Man page currently does not install on Macbooks.
+The repo directory now contains tide42man.md which is a copy of the man page for Apple users
 - Added hotkey for  new tab \t
 - Recent update check changes were reverted due to slow startup and edge cases.
 Please re-install tide42 if you cloned or updated on 09/02/2025 between6:00pm and 12:00pm EST
 - The keybind mappings \z and \b now focus the file editor with NERDTree shown or hidden.